stevegeek/access_allow/README.md

 ## Setting a user specific ability

-User specific abilities are persisted in `Permission`s where the attribute `user_ability_name` stores the ability namespace and name in one combined string.
+User specific abilities are persisted in `Permission`s where the attribute `ability_name` stores the ability namespace and name in one combined string.
 The format is `/` separated.
 Eg `tag_management/edit_tag`.
+Use `AccessAllow::Abilities` to convert between string and hash representations of abilities.

-The existence of a `Permission` is like that specific ability is set to `true` in the above described structure of abilities.
+The existence of a `Permission` sets the specific ability in the above described structure of abilities.

 The `AbilitiesManager` handles mixing these assigned abilities into the users specific total ability list.